 Alyssum Important Tips

-Alyssum flowers are bee-magnet and attract other insects, so make sure to choose your planting location very well.
-Do not plant Alyssum to areas where people often gather together.
+Alyssum flowers are bee-magnets and attract other insects, so make sure to choose your planting location very well.
+Do not plant alyssum to areas where people often gather together.

 One of alyssum’s most useful landscape uses is functioning as filler between spring-flowering bulbs such as lilies and tulips.